BLCM/BLCMods/Borderlands 2 mods/AngrierPat/Quality of life changes/rEAdmE.md

     The easist way to merge hotfixes is to use LightChaosman's Filter Tool I also have a video on my youtube channel that shows you how to manually combine hotfixes

+ # Cleaner Shock and AUGH

+    So that all those reloads dont blind you.

  # God Mode

     Never take damage, for any reason.
 You are a God now, this is your kingdom.